-To qualify for a retirement visa as from 1st March 2019 you must be 50 years of age or older.
+To qualify for a retirement visa in Hua Hin as from 1st March 2019 you must be 50 years of age or older.

-The application for a retirement visa can be made from either your home country of residency or once you have arrived in Thailand.
+The application for a retirement visa can be made from either your home country of residency or once you have arrived in Hua Hin.

 To apply for a retirement visa from your home country of residency you would need to contact your local Thai consulate.
 The visa type is known as a Non-OA visa.

-To apply for a retirement visa in Thailand, it is advisable that you first get a 90-day, non-O visa from your local Thai consulate in your home country of residency before travelling.
+To apply for a retirement visa in Hua Hin, it is advisable that you first get a 90-day, non-O visa from your local Thai consulate in your home country of residency before travelling.

 If this is not possible for whatever reason, it is possible to arrange at some Thai immigration office, but the process can be complicated & expensive.

 The next requirement is proof of residency in the Hua Hin area.
 For that you must have at least a 6-month rent contract, supported by copies of the property owners ID card & house book or if you own or lease a property the supporting paperwork will be required.

 The basic retirement visa for Thailand is only valid for one year.
 The 5-year retirement has different financial requirements.
-For the 5-year retirement visa you must have 3 million Baht in a local Thai bank account for 1 year before applying and at no time during the validity of the visa can you have less than 1.5 million baht in your bank account.
+For the 5-year retirement visa you must have 3 million Baht in a local Thai bank account in Hua Hin for 1 year before applying and at no time during the validity of the visa can you have less than 1.5 million baht in your bank account.

-With either of these visas you must report to immigration every 90 days.
+With either of these visas you must report to immigration every 90 days in Hua Hin.
 The basic 1-year retirement visa is extendable.
-With the 5-year retirement visa you must report to immigration in person once a year to confirm your status meets the requirements.
+With the 5-year retirement visa you must report to immigration in person, once a year to confirm your status meets the requirements.
 So, when you look at the requirements for both visas there is little difference in the requirements, except you have to deposit more money for a longer period of time for the 5-year visa.